First time marijuana grower?

 Plant Humboldt is one of the very few cannabis nurseries to offer female plants grown from seed.
 This is the original Humboldt grow-your-own tradition.
 Many cannabis farmers—old-timers and first-timers, medical users and commercial growers—still prefer seed-grown starts.

 There are advantages and disadvantages to both seed-grown and clone-grown starts.
-Seed-grown plants tend to be more vigorous, but can sometimes show variation in their production and need to be sexed properly to exclude males (something we take care of at the nursery).
+Seed-grown plants tend to be more vigorous, but can sometimes show variation in their production, and they need to be sexed properly to exclude males (something we take care of at the nursery).
 Clones, being genetically identical to the mother plant, will produce bud with consistent look, smell and potency, but are often less vigorous plants and have specific light requirements that can be tricky for beginning growers (see below).
 Clones are only cut from known female plants, so all clones are female from the start.

 Along with seed-grown plants, we sell clones in 4” pots that are well-rooted and acclimated to natural light and air, so they are ready to plant in your garden straight from the nursery.